 As with any country, you'll pay more to live in certain areas of Canada than you will in others.
 Cities are typically more expensive than rural areas, and there’s variation between provinces too.

-By contrast, the cheapest provinces to live in are New Brunswick, Newfoundland and Labrador, and Québec.
+By contrast, the cheapest provinces to live in are New Brunswick, Newfoundland and Labrador, and Quebec.

 However, you shouldn’t let the typical cost of living be the only factor in deciding where to study.
-Prices vary everywhere; even between suburbs and properties.
+Prices vary everywhere; even between suburbs and streets.
 It’s worth researching individual areas before making a final decision.

 Accommodation